PappBeata/zerda-java-basics-practice/README.md

 ### Whats the difference between a Class and an Object?
 [2p]
 #### Your answer:
+A class is an abstract description of a type of things including characteristics (fields) and behaviors (methods).
+An object is a specific entity of a class.
+Like a cat can be a class and my cat called Mici is a specific living cat.

 ### What is the superclass when a class doesnt extend anything?
 What methods will it inherit (the two most important is enough)?
 [2p]
 #### Your answer:
+The class "Object".
+A default constructor, a getClass(), ...

 ### What is polymorphism?
 [2p]
 #### Your answer:
+The same expression can have more meanings / usages depending on the environment.
+Like overriding or interfaces.